 University of Wisconsin, Northeastern University (El Ed K-9, Spanish)

 As a former teacher who adores children, I feel quite confident in my ability to help your child.
 I am certified in Elementary Education K-9, and my teaching certificate is currently registered in Lake County, Illinois.
-I have been a "preferred" substitute in North Shore School District 112 since 2009 and have also been an active substitute in Deerfield School District 109 for the past 2 years.
+I have been a "preferred" substitute in North Shore School District 112 since 2009 and have and am also on the Deerfield School District's substitute list.
 I believe that academic success raises one's self-esteem and self-confidence.
 My goal is for your child to be successful in school.
-With your permission, I would be happy to contact your child's teacher to discuss his individual needs.
+With your permission, I would be happy to contact your child's teacher to discuss his individual needs

 Gail has made the math sessions very enjoyable.
 My daughter looks forward to seeing Gail every week.
 We are looking forward to using Gail again next year.